lvlada/CarftoriaS/README.md

-  layout/        # Layout of pages pages/         # Pages and their specifics routes/        # Routes for the application styles/        # Styles for the application
-  App.jsx        # Main application component
-  main.jsx       # Entry point
+  layout/        # Layout of pages pages/         # Pages and their specifics routes/        # Routes for the application styles/        # Default styles for the application App.jsx        # Main application component main.jsx       # Entry point
 ```

-Every folder needs to have its `index.js` that will export all files from that folder.
+Each folder should have an `index.js` file that exports all files from that folder

 ## Guides to Use